The Treaty of Waitangi

 Another example of the Treaty in action is fisheries.
 Māori now have significant control of, and rights to, this important natural resource.

-Māori language, Te Reo, is now an official language alongside English and New Zealand Sign Language.
+The Māori language - Te Reo - is now an official language alongside English and New Zealand Sign Language.
 Increasingly, the names of places and organisations (particularly government departments) are written in both English and Māori.
+You will hear Te Reo all around you, including on television and radio and in the workplace.

 Find out more